Health Assured large logo

 Complex PTSD

-When trauma is left untreated, it can seep into a person’s everyday life.
+When Complex Trauma is left untreated, it can seep into a person’s everyday life.
 Their psychological and physiological state can restrict them from doing daily tasks.

 Complex post-traumatic stress disorder (or C-PTSD) is a serious medical condition, which can be categorised as a lifelong illness.
 In some cases, employees diagnosed with C-PTSD silently suffer during their daily work-life.